1wsx10/VectorThrust2/readme.md

-1. put %VectorTim in the name of a timer block and set it to run the programmable block with default argument
-2. paste the contents of VectorThrust.cs into the programmable block, then click 'check code' and 'save & exit'
+1. paste the contents of VectorThrust.cs into the programmable block, then click 'check code' and 'save & exit'
-3. run the programmable block
+2. run the programmable block
-4. put thrusters on rotors
+3. put thrusters on rotors
-5. setup your buttons.. either use 'Control Module' by DIGI or make your cockpit buttons with various actions
+4. setup your buttons.. either use 'Control Module' by DIGI or make your cockpit buttons with various actions
-6. get in and hit the jetpack button!
+5. get in and hit the jetpack button!

 VANILLA BUTTONS SETUP: